jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 Now we have all the necessary information to assign the footnotes to the empty 'footnotes' list in the `charters` dictionary: the number of the footnote (the key), the charter it belongs to (chid), and the text of the footnote (fntext).

-This is a common pattern in programming, and very useful: in an iterative process of some kind, you use an accumulator (our `fndict`) to gather bits of data, then when your sentinal encounters a specified condition (the pagebreak) it does something with the data.
+This is a common pattern in programming, and very useful: in an iterative process of some kind, you use an accumulator (our `fndict`) to gather bits of data, then when your sentinel encounters a specified condition (the pagebreak) it does something with the data.

 ```python